VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 When a test fails, you'll see a "traceback message".
 These are the messages that show what the error was in your code, and where it's located.
 The normal pytest traceback message is great.
-It's color coded and super detailed, so you can find out exactly what went wrong with your test.
+It's color-coded and super detailed, so you can find out exactly what went wrong with your test.
 If you're running a lot of tests and several "FAILURE"s occur though, those messages can become very noisy.
 Introducing `--tb=LENGTH`.
-This argument allows you to adjust the traceback message style to suite your needs.
+This argument allows you to adjust the traceback message style to suit your needs.
 My favorite "LENGTH" arguments are `short`, `line`, and `no`.
 I'll show how their output looks below.